Fact or Fiction? The Biggest Myths of 529 Plans

 FICTION: It costs a lot to open and maintain an account.

 FACT: Most plans have low minimums.
-Some, like Learning Quest, require only $25 or even less, if you're contributing through payroll direct deposit or Recurring Contributions.3 To help families save more, some plans offer matching grants, rewards programs, or gifting services that let others make gift contributions.
+Some, like Learning Quest, have no minimum.
+To help families save more, some plans offer matching grants, rewards programs, or gifting services that let others make gift contributions.

 FICTION: You have to make a lot of investment decisions.